-Program Director (PD) Seigo Kuzumaki says confidently, "Our work is progressing as planned.
-In the autumn of 2017, we will start large-scale testing of automated driving systems on public roads."\1
+Program Director (PD) Seigo Kuzumaki says confidently, "Our work is progressing almost as planned.
+In October 2017, we started large-scale testing of automated driving systems on public roads."1

 The SIP Automated Driving System program is managed under an existing public-private framework to further Japan's Intelligent Transport Systems (ITS).
 At present, this program is conducting research and development toward the practical application of automated driving systems.
-While the program has addressed a wide range of topics related to automated driving technologies, these topics have been largely consolidated into five key issues.\2
+While the program has addressed a wide range of topics related to automated driving technologies, these topics have been largely consolidated into five key issues.^{2}